Jacksonville Aviation Authority

-The Jacksonville Aviation Authority (JAA) is the independent government agency that owns and operates the four airports of Jacksonville, Florida, US.
+The Jacksonville Aviation Authority (JAA) is the independent government agency that owns and operates the four airports of Jacksonville, Florida, United States.
 It was established in 2001 after being branched off of the Jacksonville Port Authority.

 History

 Jacksonville airports were under the purview of the Port Authority since the Jacksonville Port Authority (JPA) was created by a special act of the Florida Legislature in 1963.
 Their charter directed the authority to develop, maintain, and market Jacksonville's port facilities while operating like a business.
-In May 2001, the Florida Legislature approved the restructuring of the Jacksonville Port Authority into two separate entities (City J-Bill-1104): the Jacksonville Aviation Authority (JAA) and the Jacksonville Seaport Authority, effective October 1, 2001.
+In May 2001, the Florida Legislature approved the restructuring of the Jacksonville Port Authority into two separate entities (City J-Bill-1104)—the Jacksonville Aviation Authority (JAA) and the Jacksonville Seaport Authority—effective October 1, 2001.

-The JAA is controlled by a seven-member Board of Directors.
-Three are appointed by the Mayor of Jacksonville, and four are selected by the Florida Governor.
+The JAA is controlled by a seven-member board of directors.
+Three of the members are appointed by the mayor of Jacksonville, and four are selected by the Florida governor.
 Board members are limited to two consecutive terms of four years.
 The board meets monthly in open meetings.
-Day-to-day operations are handled by a management team consisting of an Executive Director/CEO, a Chief Operating Officer, and a Chief Financial Officer.
+Day-to-day operations are handled by a management team consisting of an executive director/CEO, a chief operating officer, and a chief financial officer.